Idealized Case Initialization¶

 Left and right moving supercells are produced

-See the README.quarter_ss file in the test directory for more information
+See README.quarter_ss in the test directory for more information

 3-D Baroclinic Waves